mswimmer/2021.elbsides.de/team.md

 [@wisecrackling](https://twitter.com/wisecrackling)

 Coming from a non-technical background, Dagmar brings her knowledge of event organization to Elbsides.
 Through previous experiences in professional stage management / production for theatre in the UK and US, as well as Sci-Fi conventions in Germany, she teamed up with her husband Morton to organize events for the computer security industry, Bsides Munich being among them.
-Having lived and worked in a variety of countries, she enjoys traveling the globe and going to the theater.
+Having lived and worked in a variety of countries, she enjoys traveling the globe and going to the theater, which hopefully will be possible again soon.

 ## Hendrik ##